JohannesBuchner/UltraNest/docs/issues.rst

     not make the result incorrect.
 Increasing the number of live points can avoid this (use >100).

-* How can I add a question here?

-    See `contributing`_ for how to report bugs and ask questions.

 * How should I cite UltraNest?

     The main method (MLFriends) is described in: